liberland/Constitution/Liberland-constitution.md

   * **§IV.15(8)** All defendants who have been convicted by the Jury shall be sentenced by the Judge as prescribed by law.
   * **§IV.15(9)** The Criminal Court may exercise jurisdiction over international crimes provided it has been conferred upon it by law and only if the accused is within the jurisdiction of the Free Republic of Liberland.
   * **§IV.15(10)** The Criminal Court shall have the power to issue Warrants as prescribed by this Constitution and injunctions and other orders as prescribed by law.
+* **§IV.16.** Should a criminal offence be allegedly committed by a Member or Agent of the Public Administration in the course of his or her official duties, and no one Victim has been left by such an offence, a public prosecution may be instituted.
+  * **§IV.16(1)** Where no public prosecution has been brought within a reasonable period of time, a private prosecution may be brought by any association composed of no fewer than thirty Citizens.
+  * **§IV.16(2)** Where a private prosecution is instituted in place of a public prosecution, the Office of the Public Prosecutor shall fully cooperate with the association in charge of the proceedings.
+* **§IV.17.** Any civil and criminal proceedings shall be preceded by a Preliminary Hearing held by one Judge of the relevant Court.
+  * **§IV.17(1)** A defendant at a Preliminary Hearing shall enter his or her positions in relation to the claim or prosecution brought against him or her.
+  * **§IV.17(2)** The Judge at a Preliminary Hearing shall have the power to issue preliminary Warrants and Orders within the powers of the relevant Court which shall be reviewable at a full trial.
+  * **§IV.17(3)** The Judge at a Preliminary Hearing shall review the prima facie validity of the claim or prosecution and shall dismiss the case before it proceeds to a full trial where:
+   * **§IV.17(3)(a)** no probable cause has been proven to the satisfaction of the Court;
+   * **§IV.17(3)(b)** he or she is satisfied that the claim or prosecution would be contrary to the Constitution;
+   * **§IV.17(3)(c)** defendant's procedural rights as laid down in the Constitution and/or any laws passed in accordance therewith have been violated and such a violation has prejudiced his or her case.
+  * **§IV.17(4)** Should a claim or a prosecution be dismissed as frivolous at a Preliminary Hearing, the plaintiff or the prosecutor shall ordinarily be ordered to cover all reasonable expenses of the defendant connected to his or her legal defence as well as all court fees unless there is compelling reason otherwise.
-* **§IV.16.** No special commissions or tribunals shall be instituted, nor any military Courts or otherwise which are not recognised by this Constitution; no Person shall be threatened with, or subjected to, penalties other than those provided by the law, including those provided for criminal offences created by Acts of the Assembly and those offences which flow from the Constitution.
+* **§IV.18.** No special commissions or tribunals shall be instituted, nor any military Courts or otherwise which are not recognised by this Constitution; no Person shall be threatened with, or subjected to, penalties other than those provided by the law, including those provided for criminal offences created by Acts of the Assembly and those offences which flow from the Constitution.
-* **§IV.17.** All powers, and restrictions placed thereon, of the Civil Court and the Criminal Court shall equally apply to the Supreme Court upon appeals from such Courts.
+* **§IV.19.** All powers, and restrictions placed thereon, of the Civil Court and the Criminal Court shall equally apply to the Supreme Court upon appeals from such Courts.
-* **§IV.18.** All parties to any trial before any Court of the Free Republic of Liberland shall be given a fair hearing in accordance with the rules of natural justice before a verdict is rendered.
+* **§IV.20.** All parties to any trial before any Court of the Free Republic of Liberland shall be given a fair hearing in accordance with the rules of natural justice before a verdict is rendered.
-* **§IV.19.** Access to any Court of the Free Republic of Liberland shall not be impeded by any excessive formal, financial or other requirements.
+* **§IV.21.** Access to any Court of the Free Republic of Liberland shall not be impeded by any excessive formal, financial or other requirements.
-* **§IV.20.** No Person shall have his or her physical liberty restricted unless pursuant to a decision of the Courts of the Free Republic of Liberland in the following circumstances:
+* **§IV.22.** No Person shall have his or her physical liberty restricted unless pursuant to a decision of the Courts of the Free Republic of Liberland in the following circumstances:
-  * **§IV.20(1)** Upon a conviction in the Criminal Court by the Jury;
+  * **§IV.22(1)** Upon a conviction in the Criminal Court by the Jury;
-  * **§IV.20(2)** Upon an order of the Civil Court committing a Person lacking mental capacity to a mental health institution;
+  * **§IV.22(2)** Upon an order of the Civil Court committing a Person lacking mental capacity to a mental health institution;
-  * **§IV.20(3)** Upon an order of the Civil Court providing for medical isolation of a Person suspected of being infected with any highly contagious and deadly disease;
+  * **§IV.22(3)** Upon an order of the Civil Court providing for medical isolation of a Person suspected of being infected with any highly contagious and deadly disease;
-  * **§IV.20(4)** Upon an order of the Civil Court committing a Minor to an in-house care;
+  * **§IV.22(4)** Upon an order of the Civil Court committing a Minor to an in-house care;
-  * **§IV.20(5)** Upon an order of the Civil Court providing for detention of a Resident pending deportation proceedings;
+  * **§IV.22(5)** Upon an order of the Civil Court providing for detention of a Resident pending deportation proceedings;
-  * **§IV.20(6)** Upon a decision of any Court to commit any Person to prison for no more than seven days for a contempt of court committed either by disruption of judicial proceedings or by disobeying a Court order.
+  * **§IV.22(6)** Upon a decision of any Court to commit any Person to prison for no more than seven days for a contempt of court committed either by disruption of judicial proceedings or by disobeying a Court order.
-  * **§IV.20(7)** Should such Person disobey the same order of a Court more than once, he or she shall be tried in a regular manner for a criminal offence as regulated by law and not limited to a seven-day imprisonment.
+  * **§IV.22(7)** Should such Person disobey the same order of a Court more than once, he or she shall be tried in a regular manner for a criminal offence as regulated by law and not limited to a seven-day imprisonment.
-  * **§IV.20(8)** Nothing in this provision shall affect the powers of arrest and sequestration of Jurors as enumerated in this Constitution.
+  * **§IV.22(8)** Nothing in this provision shall affect the powers of arrest and sequestration of Jurors as enumerated in this Constitution.

 ## Chapter 3: Bill of Rights